ls1intum/Artemis/docs/dev/guidelines/client-design.rst

     ..
 TIP::
         | Artemis uses ``white`` in light mode and ``$neutral-dark`` in dark mode
-          as background for the main content area, cards etc.
+          as background for the main content area, cards, etc.
         |
         | For ``$neutral-dark``, a few lightened default options exist: ``$neutral-dark-l-5;`` to ``$neutral-dark-l-20;`` in steps of 5.
         | Therefore, if you need to separate something from the background, choose one of ``gray-XXX`` for light mode and a lightened option of ``$neutral-dark`` in dark mode.